sergeballif/sergeballif.github.io/_posts/2016-05-30-revamping-college-math-placement.md

 Often the initial course placement is just wrong.
 Occasionally a student will end up in a math course that is too advanced for them, but the more common problem is to have a student taking a course that is too easy for them.
 The Accuplacer placement test has proved to be a poor predictor of success.
 It turns out that high school GPA would be a much better indicator of the correct placement.
 In hindsight, it seems obvious that a long term measure of diligence (like GPA) would be a better tool for deciding the right level to start college than a single test taken in the middle of the summer.

 This year we are changing our approach.
-The goal is to remove all of the bottlenecks
+The goal is to remove all of the bottlenecks and give students at least one successful math experience in their lives.

 {% youtube G4vll_wvC88 560 315 %}